ThreatConnect-Inc/threatconnect-jobs/apps/Polyswarm-Ransomware-Intelliegence/README.md

 ## PolySwarm to ThreatConnect data conversion

 ### PolyScore -> Confidence
-The PolySwarm Polyscore (0-1) is used to determine the ThreatConnect confidence level (1-100) by the following formula.
+The PolySwarm PolyScore (0-1) is used to determine the ThreatConnect confidence level (1-100) for the indicator using the following formula.

 $$  \lfloor polyscore*100 \rfloor $$

 ### Confidence -> Threat Rating
-The confidence score is then used to calculate a threat rating (1-5).
+The confidence score is then used to calculate a threat rating (1-5) for the indicator.

 $$  \lfloor confidence * 0.05 \rfloor $$